Valery Gerasimov: Rise to field army command

 Having graduated from the four-year school with honors in 1977, he began his service in Poland as a tank platoon commander in the 80th Tank Regiment of the 90th Guards Tank Division of the Northern Group of Forces.
 Gerasimov rose to tank company commander and tank battalion chief of staff before being transferred to the 5th Combined Arms Army of the Far Eastern Military District in 1982.
 He served there as chief of staff of a tank battalion of the 185th Tank Regiment of the 29th Motor Rifle Division, and was promoted to command the tank battalion of the 231st Motor Rifle Regiment of the 40th Motor Rifle Division.
 Gerasimov was admitted to the Malinovsky Military Armored Forces Academy in 1984 for advanced officer training.
 Graduating with honors in 1987, he was posted to the Baltic Military District, serving as chief of staff of and then commanding the 228th Tank Regiment of the 144th Guards Motor Rifle Division.
-After being promoted to chief of staff of the division, Gerasimov took command of the 144th Guards, supervising its withdrawal to Russia.
+After being promoted to chief of staff of the division, Gerasimov took command of the 144th Guards in 1993, and supervised its withdrawal to Russia in August 1994.
+Colonel Gerasimov commanded the division until 1995.

 Having demonstrated his command abilities in this, Gerasimov was selected to attend the Military Academy of the General Staff of the Armed Forces of Russia in 1995.
 Graduating with honors in 1997, he was appointed first deputy commander of the 1st Guards Tank Army and then sent to take the same position with the 58th Combined Arms Army in 1998.
 The title of Gerasimov's position was changed to army chief of staff and he served in this position while Vladimir Shamanov was army commander.
-Gerasimov took part in the Second Chechen War in this post, and when Shamanov left to begin his political career acted as army commander from late 2000.
-He was confirmed in this position in February 2001 and remained in command until March 2003.
+Gerasimov took part in the Second Chechen War in this post, responsible for the logistics and operational planning of the 58th Army.
+Major General Gerasimov was in a convoy that got ambushed near the village of Bamut, and he fought the attackers, rifle in hand, until reinforcements arrived.
+When Shamanov left to begin his political career, Gerasimov acted as army commander from late 2000, and was confirmed in this position in February 2001.
+The 58th Army under Lieutenant General Gerasimov secured the borders of Ingushetia to stop militants from Chechnya and Georgia.
+In September 2002 he personally led an operation against Ruslan Gelayev's band of fighters that crossed the border from Georgia into Russia's Chechnya and Ingushetia.
+The operation resulted in the recapture of the village of Galashki and the rout of the group.
 His involvement in the arrest of Yury Budanov led to praise from journalist Anna Politkovskaya.